 The financial aid office is required to monitor transfer students between the fall and spring semesters.
-Transfer students must submit all required documents, whether or not financial aid was received at the institution.
+Transfer students must submit transcripts from all institutions previously attended.
+If the National Student Loan Data System (NSLDS) shows that a student is still enrolled at another institution, the financial aid office may require a letter from that college verifying that the student has withdrawn.
 Once all the required documentation has been received, transfer students are placed on a transfer monitoring list for seven days before a financial aid award can be made.
 Students should cancel any pending aid disbursements at their previous schools to ensure an accurate award at Midland College.